 The School of Medicine ranks in the Top 10 of medical schools for its primary care education program for the thirteenth consecutive year as reported in U.S. News & World Report.
 Of the 125 schools included, OHSU's primary care education program ranked third, rural medicine ranked fourth, family medicine education ranked eighth, and the physician assistant program ranked ninth in the nation.

-The OHSU School of Medicine received a $10 million anonymous gift to establish an endowed M.D. scholarship program – the largest single scholarship gift ever in its history.
+The OHSU School of Medicine receives a $10 million anonymous gift to establish an endowed M.D. scholarship program – the largest single scholarship gift ever in its history.

-OHSU, Portland State University and Oregon State University broke ground on the OUS/OHSU Collaborative Life Sciences Building, an innovative project that will bring cutting-edge science education and research Portland's South Waterfront.
+OHSU, Portland State University and Oregon State University break ground on the OUS/OHSU Collaborative Life Sciences Building, an innovative project that will bring cutting-edge science education and research Portland's South Waterfront.